fideus-labs/ome-ngff-scientific-ai/README.md

 Pilot:
 - "Start small - one project, one dataset"
-- "Learn the workflows without disrupting everything"
+- "Learn the workflow without disrupting everything"
 - "Get your team comfortable with the tools"

 Integrate: